Wuxhu11/LittleTiger/_projects/1_project.md

 related_publications: true
 ---

+A central server (CS) periodically gathers model updates from individual FL-PTs, which are then aggregated to refne a global model.
+Similarly, each FL-PT regularly acquires the latest global model from the CS and further enhances it through local training.
+This iterative interplay between the CS and FLPTs persists until the global model achieves convergence.

 Every project has a beautiful feature showcase page...
 It's easy to include images in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.